pfy/ga_realtime_nagios/README.md

 #### Requirements
 You need
-[Google Analytics Realtime Beta API Access](https://docs.google.com/forms/d/1qfRFysCikpgCMGqgF3yXdUyQW4xAlLyjKuOoOEFN2Uw/viewform) and a valid client_secret.json file.
+[Google Analytics Realtime Beta API Access](https://docs.google.com/forms/d/1qfRFysCikpgCMGqgF3yXdUyQW4xAlLyjKuOoOEFN2Uw/viewform) and a valid client_secret.json file which you can get from the [google cloud console](https://cloud.google.com/console#/project).
 You need the view ID of a google anlytics realtime account.

 ##### Developer Machine